 Microcollaboration occurs among peers in many fields, including journalism.
 It is the answer to a quick question, verification of a fact, a five-minute telephone call to a source to help a colleague, and so on.
 These simple transactions can be powerful, providing a key piece of information that could not be obtained in any other way, or that the seeker didn't even know about.

 INVSTG8.NET's long-term goal is to encourage and amplify these microcollaborations, and to foster larger, deeper collaborations in the future.

 INVSTG8.NET is led by Saleem Khan, a Toronto-based journalist with a passion for the public interest.
 He leads editorial, consulting, and research and development services practice Technovica supports news organizations, and specializes in strategic innovation in media enabled by emergent and disruptive technology.

 Saleem launched, managed and reported for CBC’s [Canadian Broadcasting Corp.] technology news service; was news and global technology editor for the world’s largest international newspaper Metro, and held editor roles at Toronto Star newspapers.
-Other work includes the New York Times, BBC, PBS, and Canada's Globe and Mail, and National Post newspapers.
+Other work includes the New York Times, Fast Company, BBC, PBS, and Canada's Globe and Mail, and National Post newspapers.